 Then go run the commands above again to start, enable, and check on the status.

 When the configuration looks good, run the connector from the command line from a personal machine.

 $ kenna-agent oneshot

-Important: Kenna cannot schedule or initiate a connector that is going through the agent from the UI as the connection can be only established from the customer’s end.
+Important: Cisco Vulnerability Management cannot schedule or initiate a connector that is going through the agent from the UI as the connection can be only established from the customer’s end.
 Customer must run the “kenna-agent oneshot” command which should start a connector run or customer can wait for the scheduled connector to kick in.